United States House Committee on Energy and Commerce: History

 The committee was originally formed as the Committee on Commerce and Manufactures on December 14, 1795.
 Prior to this, legislation was drafted in the Committee of the Whole or in special ad hoc committees, appointed for specific limited purposes.
 However the growing demands of the new nation required that Congress establish a permanent committee to manage its constitutional authority under the Commerce Clause to "regulate Commerce with foreign Nations, and among the several States."

 From this time forward, as the nation grew and Congress dealt with new public policy concerns and created new committees, the Energy and Commerce Committee has maintained its central position as Congress's monitor of commercial progress—a focus reflected in its changing jurisdiction, both in name and practice.

 In 1819, the committee's name was changed to the Committee on Commerce, reflecting the creation of a separate Manufacturers Committee and also the increasing scope of and complexity of American commercial activity, which was expanding the committee's jurisdiction from navigational aids and the nascent general health service to foreign trade and tariffs.
 Thomas J. Bliley, who chaired the committee from 1995 to 2000, chose to use this traditional name, which underscores the committee's role for Congress on this front.

-In 1891, in emphasis of the committee's evolving activities, the name was again changed to the Committee on Interstate and Foreign Commerce—a title it maintained until 1981, when, under incoming Chairman John Dingell, the committee first assumed what is now its present name to emphasize its lead role in guiding the energy policy of the United States.
-Dingell regained chairmanship of the committee in 2007 after having served as ranking member since 1995.
-In late 2008, Henry Waxman initiated a successful challenge to unseat Dingell as chairman.
-His challenge was unusual as the party caucus traditionally elects chairmen based on committee seniority.
-Waxman formally became chairman at the start of the 111th Congress.
+In 1891, in emphasis of the committee's evolving activities, the name was again changed to the Committee on Interstate and Foreign Commerce—a title it maintained until 1981, when, under incoming Chair John Dingell, the committee first assumed what is now its present name to emphasize its lead role in guiding the energy policy of the United States.
+Dingell regained leading of the committee in 2007 after having served as ranking member since 1995.
+In late 2008, Henry Waxman initiated a successful challenge to unseat Dingell as chair.
+His challenge was unusual as the party caucus traditionally elects chairs based on committee seniority.
+Waxman formally became chair at the start of the 111th Congress.